blackary/type-hints/type-hints1.md

 ---
 # Types with parameters: Lists, Tuples & Dictionaries

-Lists can, of course, take entiries with any number of values.
+Lists can, of course, take entries with any number of values.
 But, if you want to know what you can do with a given object, then specifying the type of entry that will be added is helpful.

 If you assume it's a list of numbers, or strings, or dictionaries, type hints let you make that assumption explicit